polyfem/polyfem.github.io/docs/tutorial.md

 JSON
 ----

-To run the previous experiemnt with a json file crease a `run.json` containing (refer to [documentation](documentation.md) for the full description):
+To run the previous experiment with a json file create a `run.json` containing (refer to [documentation](documentation.md) for the full description):

 ```json
 {